denten-books/plain-text/1-metaphor.md

 times, the metaphor dies in the sense of one domain becoming no longer accessible to its user.
 Furthermore, we might add that a wholly unmotivated metaphor does no work at all.
-Thus the Mad Hatter poses his famous nonsensical riddle Lewis Carroll's *Alice in Wonderland*: How is a raven like a writing desk?
+Thus the Mad Hatter poses his famous nonsensical riddle in Lewis Carroll's *Alice in Wonderland*: How is a raven like a writing desk?
 The complete dissimilarity between the two domains---of animals and furniture---prevents any productive congruence.[^ln4-carroll] No domain mapping happens between ravens and writing desks.
 Not having been born, the